intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

   the path, to detailed end user identity and other information learned by the servers.

 * Sharing information from networks to applications.
+Some proposals have been made in this space (see, e.g.,
+  {{I-D.flinck-mobile-throughput-guidance}}) but there are no successful or deployed mechanisms today.

 # Acknowledgments